 What happens if I miss my exam?

-Unfortunately, if you miss your exam by mixing up the time or date, or because you have arrived too late, your final grade will be recorded as DNS (Did Not Sit).
+Unfortunately, if you miss your exam by mixing up the date, time, location, or because you have arrived too late, your final grade will be recorded as DNS (Did Not Sit).

-It is not possible to sit your exam at another time or day.
+It is not possible to sit your exam at another date, time, or location.
 This applies to both on campus and online exams.
 If you are late for your exam but arrive before the halfway time, you can still enter your designated exam room to sit your exam, however you will not be given any extra time.

 On campus spaces to sit remote exams if you don’t have a suitable space at home